notslang/rokkin-recipes/README.md

 # rokkin-recipes

-recipe book coding challenge for rokkincat
+A recipe book themed coding challenge for RokkinCat's internship interview.
+This is built with React.js and Webpack.